-Before we analyze the phenomena above in more detail, we take a step back and compute the spin dynamics in the absence of dopants to enable a direct comparison between the behavior of the charge (the dopant) and the spins at infinite temperature.
+Before we analyze the phenomena above in more detail, we take a step back and compute the spin dynamics generated by Hamiltonian $H_J$ in the absence of dopants to enable a direct comparison between the behavior of the charge (the dopant) and the spins at infinite temperature.